This last summer, one of the major projects was building desks, and there was no escape for me this time.

 That evening, the World of Difference volunteers gathered together to have a debriefing session.
 It is a time for us to express our feelings about the experiences we had while in Kenya serving others.

 Paul and his wife Becky were two of our volunteers that had both grown up in Kenya, and later immigrated to the USA.
 They wanted to come back to Kenya to help their own country.
-It was the first time that World of Difference had Kenyans volunteer that were now US citizens.
+It was the first time that World of Difference had Kenyans volunteer that are now US citizens.

 Paul took a deep breath as he started to speak.
 He told us that when we had gone to a slum school earlier in the week, that it was the slum that he had grown up in.
 He continued, with tears in his eyes, to tell us that he remembered sitting in the exact same type desks that we had built when he was a child.
 He knew that the desks we were making were going to make a difference, just as the desk he used to sit in as a child had allowed him to get the education to become the person he was today….